tocalabs/toca-docs/src/projects/automation/workflows/connectors.md

 Connectors allow you to run the workflow via a HTTP Request, therefore allowing other software to connect to your workflow.

-There are two parts to a connector, the **transformer** which takes in the request and the **generator** which generates the response.
+There are two parts to a connector, the **handler** which takes in the request and the **reponse** which forms and generates the response.
-You can have one transformer per connector but there can be many generators, as you may want to return different responses based on what happens in your workflow.
+You can have one handler per connector but there can be many response nodes, as you may want to return different responses based on what happens in your workflow.

-The transformer defines how the request is received and parsed, allowing query parameters, headers and the request body to be parsed and formatted before being injected into the workflow.
-The generators can have inputs defined so you can return outputs from your activities and use them to form the response.
+The handler defines how the request is received and parsed, allowing query parameters, headers and the request body to be parsed and formatted before being injected into the workflow.
+The response nodes can have inputs defined so you can return outputs from your activities and use them to form the response.

 ![Connector Diagram](/src/assets/connector_diagram.png)

 Connectors are conceptually similar to Listeners but with a few key differences:
-- Connectors are designed for _external_ use
+- Connectors are designed for _external_ use (i.e. an external system making a call to the platform)
 - Connectors allow you to define a response
 - Connectors can receive a request in any format, it does not have to be a particular model or content type